onsclom/blog/about.md

 permalink: /about/
 ---

 My name is Austin Merrick.
-I enjoy making things.
+This blog will be about general self-improvement and whatever else I find interesting.

 ### Contact me